SannidhyaSah/Maestro-V2/README.md

 cd Maestro-V2
 ```

+2. Make any changes to the `.roo/` system prompts

-2. Generate the Roo configuration:
+3. Generate the new Roo configuration:
 ```bash
 # For project-specific configuration
 node generate-modes.js